Skip to content

 Chicago data center

-Chicago Enjoys Affordable and Consistent Power Supply
+Chicago Enjoys Affordable and Reliable Power

 The price of electricity significantly contributes to data center costs.
 Because the city has a deregulated electricity market, electricity prices are much lower than other tier-one data center markets in the United States.
 Prices are as low as 10.5 cents/kWh, compared to the national average of 14.73 cents per kWhCBRE listed Chicago as the market with the lowest per kW rental rates globally, at $115 to $125 per kW.